-Category Measure Requirement/Application Effectiveness Criteria SDG&E performs surveys to establish buffers and avoid nest abandonment as a result of construction activities.
-Status If ground-disturbing activities or vegetation trimming or removal activities are started at the staging yards during nesting bird season, a pre-construction survey will be conducted by a qualified biologist and the results submitted to the CPUC, USFWS and CDFW.
-Review/Approval No review and approval is required.
-APM/Mitigation Measure Title Mitigation Measure Biology-8: Burrowing Owl Monitoring and Mitigation Plan Measure Text SDG&E shall prepare a Burrowing Owl Monitoring and Mitigation Plan (BOMMP) consistent with the CDFW Staff Report on Burrowing Owl Mitigation (CDFW 2012).
+Category Measure Requirement/Application Measure Text SDG&E shall prepare a Burrowing Owl Monitoring and Mitigation Plan (BOMMP) consistent with the CDFW Staff Report on Burrowing Owl Mitigation (CDFW 2012).
 SDG&E shall submit the Draft BOMMP to CDFW and CPUC.
 SDG&E shall be required to obtain approval from CDFW on the BOMMP prior to construction.
 SDG&E shall provide the approved BOMMP to the CPUC 30 days prior to construction.
 In accordance with the Staff Report on Burrowing Owl Mitigation (CDFW 2012) and CDFW-approved BOMMP, SDG&E shall conduct a pre-construction take avoidance survey for the burrowing owl prior to initiating ground disturbance activities.
 In areas where owl presence is not found, construction may proceed without further mitigation.
 If western burrowing owl occupancy on site is confirmed during pre-construction take avoidance surveys, SDG&E shall implement the CDFW-approved Burrowing Owl Monitoring and Mitigation Plan in coordination with CDFW.
 Location Within suitable habitat for burrowing owl Monitoring/Reporting Action SDG&E prepares a BOMMP to the approval of CDFW and CPUC.
 Preconstruction take avoidance survey reports are provided to the CPUC.
 Effectiveness Criteria Avoidance of occupied burrows and surrounding foraging area to the extent feasible; successful passive relocation, if required.
 Status Complete.
-Review/Approval The Burrowing Owl Mitigation and Monitoring Plan (BOMMP) was submitted to the California Department of Fish and Wildlife (CDFW) for Approval on November 11, 2016.
-The CDFW approved the BOMMP on November 17, 2016.
-The CDFW-approved BOMPP was submitted to the CPUC on November 17, 2016 and comments were provided to SDG&E on December 2, 2016.
-The CPUC approved the BOMMP on December 13, 2016.
+The Burrowing Owl Mitigation and Monitoring Plan (BOMMP) was approved by CDFW on November 17, 2016.
+CPUC approved the BOMMP on December 13, 2016.
+Review/Approval The CDFW approved the BOMMP on November 17, 2016.
+CPUC approved the BOMMP on December 13, 2016.
 APM/Mitigation Measure Title Mitigation Measure Biology-9: San Diego Desert Woodrat Mitigation Measure Text A CPUC-approved Qualified Biologist shall conduct a preconstruction survey to identify potential San Diego desert woodrat houses within the project work areas and within 5 feet of the edge of the work areas to avoid direct take of woodrats.
 All woodrat houses shall be documented and reported through the MMCRP.
 Woodrat houses found within the work site or within 5 feet from a work site shall be flagged or fenced for avoidance.
-If impacts to a woodrat house located within a work site are unavoidable, a CPUC-approved Qualified Biologist, prior to construction and outside of the breeding season (April through June), shall dismantle the house by hand, removing the materials layer
+If impacts to a woodrat house located within a work site are unavoidable, a CPUC-approved Qualified Biologist, prior to construction and outside of the breeding season (April through June), shall dismantle the house by hand, removing the materials layer by layer to allow for adult woodrats to escape.
+If young are present and found during the disassembling process, the CPUC-approved Qualified Biologist shall leave the site for at least 24 hours to allow for the rats to relocate their young on their own.
+This step shall be repeated as needed until the young have been relocated by the parent woodrats.
+Once the nest is vacant, the disassembly process shall be completed and the nest sticks shall be collected and moved to another suitable nearby location to allow for nest reconstruction.
+Piles of cut vegetation/slash shall be retained near the work site prior to nest dismantling to provide refuge for woodrats that may become displaced.
+Location Within suitable habitat for San Diego desert woodrat Monitoring/Reporting Action SDG&E submits pre-construction survey report including documentation of any occurrence of woodrat houses.
+Verify that woodrat houses within 5 feet of the